kgateway-dev/community/CONTRIBUTOR_LADDER.md

     * Represents the project in public as a Maintainer
     * Has a vote in Maintainer decision-making discussions

-Any current Maintainer may nominate a current Contributor or Organization Member to become a new Maintainer in one or more repositories, by opening a PR in the community repository using the [maintainer nomination template](.github/PULL_REQUEST_TEMPLATE/nominate_a_maintainer.md).
+Any current Maintainer may nominate a current Organization Member to become a new Maintainer in one or more repositories, by opening a PR in the community repository using the [maintainer nomination template](.github/PULL_REQUEST_TEMPLATE/nominate_a_maintainer.md).
 After making sure each item in the template checklist is satisfied, at least 2 current Maintainers from each relevant repository must then approve the PR, along with no objections from other maintainers.

 ## Inactivity